tantaraio/voy/README.md

   embeddings: Array<{
     id: string; // id of the resource
     title: string; // title of the resource
-    url: string; // path to the resource
+    url: string; // url to the resource
     embeddings: number[]; // embeddings of the resource }>;
 }